jaimetur/PhotoMigrator/help/04-google-takeout.md

   - 6.4. 📁 Organize your assets in a year/month structure for a better organization.
     - Can be customized using the flags: `-gafs, --google-albums-folders-structure` and `-gaps, --google-all-photos-folders-structure`.
 The master folder name is controlled by `--foldername-all-photos`.
     - `(default: 'flatten' for Albums; 'year/month' for ALL_PHOTOS)`
+  - 6.5. 🧩 Recover orphan album memberships from the finalized `ALL_PHOTOS` structure.
+This applies only when `--google-all-photos-folders-structure` is `year`, `year/month`, or `year-month`.
+It searches the exact filename in the folder implied by `photoTakenTime`, then tries `creationTime` if needed; `flatten` is skipped because same-name assets cannot be safely disambiguated.
-  - 6.5. 📝 <span style="color:grey">Auto rename Albums folders to homogenize all names based on content dates.</span>
+  - 6.6. 📝 <span style="color:grey">Auto rename Albums folders to homogenize all names based on content dates.</span>
          `(default=disabled.
 Can be enabled using flag '-graf, --google-rename-albums-folders')`
-  - 6.6. 👥 <span style="color:grey">Detect and remove duplicates.</span>
+  - 6.7. 👥 <span style="color:grey">Detect and remove duplicates.</span>
          `(default=disabled.
 Can be enabled using flag '-grdf, --google-remove-duplicates-files')`
-  - 6.7. 🔢 Count Albums.
+  - 6.8. 🔢 Count Albums.
-  - 6.8. 🧹 Remove empty folders.
+  - 6.9. 🧹 Remove empty folders.

 > [!IMPORTANT]
-> Google Photos Takeout sometimes exports album folders that contain only metadata sidecars such as `photo.jpg.json`, while the real media file is exported only once inside a year folder like `Photos from 2002`.
-GPTH usually rebuilds those album memberships, but when any of them is missed, PhotoMigrator performs an additional post-GPTH repair pass.
-It only recreates the membership for one exact filename candidate in the sidecar capture year.
-Ambiguous or cross-year matches are retained in `orphan_album_asset_recovery_manifest.json` as unresolved, rather than guessed.
+> Google Photos Takeout sometimes exports album folders that contain only metadata sidecars such as `photo.jpg.json`, while the real media file is exported only once elsewhere in the Takeout.
+GPTH usually rebuilds those album memberships, but when any is missed, PhotoMigrator captures the source sidecar before GPTH and performs an additional repair only after the final `ALL_PHOTOS` layout exists.
+It recreates a membership only for one exact filename in the date folder configured for `ALL_PHOTOS`: it tries `photoTakenTime` first, then `creationTime`.
+The repair is deliberately skipped for `flatten`, and unresolved matches are retained in `orphan_album_asset_recovery_manifest.json` rather than guessed.
 >
 > Example:
 > - Original album folder contains only `mi cocina.JPG.json`
 > - The JSON says `"title": "mi cocina.JPG"` and `"photoTakenTime.timestamp": "1024570414"` (year `2002`)
-> - The real media exists in processed output under `ALL_PHOTOS/2002/.../mi cocina.JPG`
+> - With `--google-all-photos-folders-structure=year/month`, the real media exists in processed output under `ALL_PHOTOS/2002/06/mi cocina.JPG`
 > - PhotoMigrator recreates `Albums/<Album Name>/mi cocina.JPG` as a symlink/hardlink by default, or as a copied file when `--google-no-symbolic-albums` is enabled

 > [!IMPORTANT]